Swendude/JS-functions/index.md

 - The steps needed to execute this function are defined within the curly brackets following the name and arguments.
 We call the steps between curly brackets the **function body**.
 In our **increase** function we only have two steps, but a function body can contain as many lines of javascript as you need.
 Inside these lines the arguments become available to use as variables.

-- The keyword ```return``` is used to return a value to the place where we use the function.
+- The keyword ```return``` is used to define the result of the function.
+When we use this function somewhere else in our code, we will retrieve the value specified by ```return```.
 You don't have to use a return (for functions that do not want to return anything) but when javascript encounters a return, it halts execution and returns the specified result. ```return``` Is only available inside function bodies.

 - The combination of a function's name, arguments and return type is called the **function signature** (```increase(number) returns number``` in this case).
-This is all the information we need to call the function later.
+This is all the information we need to use the function later.

 _Ex 2.
 Write a function named **decrease** that take a single number as an argument and returns that number - 1_